Messina: History

+One of the major cities on Sicily, Messina was heavily involved in the rivalry between the Anjou dynasty in Naples and the Aragonese House of Barcelona.
+Initially a stronghold of Anjou support on Sicily, in 1282 the city joined the revolt of the Sicilian Vespers, resulting in the city being subjected to a major siege by Charles I of Anjou.
+Messina remained a major naval base for the remainder of the ensuing twenty-year War of the Sicilian Vespers, and was besieged a second time in 1301.

+In 1345 Orlando d'Aragona, the illegitimate son of Frederick II of Sicily was the strategos of Messina.

-In 1347, Messina was one of the first points of entry for the black death into Western Europe.
+In 1347 Messina was one of the first points of entry for the black death into Western Europe.
 Genoese galleys travelling from the infected city of Kaffa carried plague into the Messina ports.
 Kaffa had been infected via Asian trade routes and the siege of Kaffa from infected Mongol armies led by Janibeg; it was a departure point for many Italian merchants who fled the city to Sicily.
 Contemporary accounts from Messina tell of the arrival of "Death Ships" from the East, which floated to shore with all the passengers on board already dead or dying of plague.
 Plague-infected rats probably also came aboard these ships.
 The black death ravaged Messina and rapidly spread northward into mainland Italy from Sicily in the following few months.

 In 1548 St. Ignatius founded there the first Jesuit college in the world, which later gave birth to the Studium Generale (the current University of Messina).
 The Christian ships that won the Battle of Lepanto (1571) left from Messina: the Spanish author Miguel de Cervantes, who took part in the battle, recovered for some time in the Grand Hospital.
 The city reached the peak of its splendour in the early 17th century, under Spanish domination: at the time it was one of the ten greatest cities in Europe.

 In 1674 the city rebelled against the foreign garrison.
 It managed to remain independent for some time, thanks to the help of the French king Louis XIV, but in 1678, with the Peace of Nijmegen, it was reconquered by the Spaniards and sacked: the university, the senate and all the privileges of autonomy it had enjoyed since the Roman times were abolished.
 A massive fortress was built by the occupants and Messina decayed steadily.
 In 1743, 48,000 died of a second wave of plague in the city.